petershaw23/wifi-notify/README.md

 # wifind-bot
-Telegram bot using nmap to scan for devices in local wifi / LAN.
+Telegram bot using nmap to scan for devices in local wifi / LAN, running on raspberry pi

 Outputs IP- and MAC addresses: